Bhavnaharitsa/FlutterCalculator/README.md

 ## Getting Started
 1. Fork the project
 2. Clone the project from your fork.
+3. Import the project into Android Studio from the location you stored it.

 ## Working video of the App